Transient effects in quantum dots contacted via topological superconductor: Dynamics of unbiased setup

-revealing the oscillating behavior.
+revealing an oscillatory behavior.
 This analytical result (\ref{eq29}) is valid when the quantum dots interconnected through the Majorana quasiparticles are not coupled to a continuous spectrum of the normal lead that could activate the relaxation processes.
-It appears, however, that even in the case $\Gamma_{N}\neq 0$ the mixed pairing function (\ref{eq28}) oscillates against time with non-vanishing amplitude.
-To observe it, we evaluated the pairing function (\ref{eq28}) in the large $t$ limit
+It appears, however, that even in the case of $\Gamma_{N}\neq 0$, the mixed pairing function (\ref{eq28}) oscillates against time with non-vanishing amplitude.
+To observe it, we evaluated the pairing function (\ref{eq28}) in the large time limit